CetinGuven/to-do/README.md

-Hello, this is my first porehect.
+Hello, this is my first project.
 I will learn php.
-I used php this project.I checked all the codes with insomnia program.
+I used PHP 7.4.32 Release this project.I checked all the codes with insomnia program.
 All are in working condition.